holahoon/old-holahoon/README.md

+# David Kim
-David Kim - Front End Developer
+## Front End Developer

+## About
+This is a portfolio displaying all the projects and works I have done and currently doing.
-A portfolio website developed by David Kim(holahoon) and designed by Jinkyu Kang.
+This portfolio was designed by Jinkyu Kang and developed by me.